HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 <p class="note">Note: AVIF has been supported in Chrome since 85 (released late August 2020), hence the data for this Almanac is predominantly from prior to this time.
 However running an ad hoc query on more recent data from early November 2020 is already showing tens of thousands of AVIF requests.</p>

-##### Picture: Media Art Direction
+##### Picture: media art direction

-The media Art Direction capabilities offered by the picture element start to enable us to provide the kind of sophisticated viewport dependent media manipulation that we have been considering for text and typography for some time.
+The media *art direction* capabilities offered by the picture element start to enable us to provide the kind of sophisticated viewport dependent media manipulation that we have been considering for text and typography for some time.

 Considering how poorly wide short media such as banners can work when squeezed into more narrow layouts, considering adapting the aspect ratio of the served media, or even the image visual payload itself, depending on the media queries expressed in picture source is, in our opinion, an underutilised capability.